'Low-height' pylons alongside Wolds proposed in changes to National Grid Upgrade as new consultation begins

 The upgrade is also claimed to reduce reliance on imported fossil fuels, which are often expensive and affected by global market pressures, helping to make Britain’s energy more secure and independent, delivering long-term benefits to bill payers.

-In the original proposals, there were 420 50-metre high pylons across the route, with approximately three pylons per kilometre.
+Initially, proposals were for 420 50-metre high pylons, with approximately three pylons per kilometre.

-However, since consultations began Lincolnshire County Council, local MPs and campaign groups have stood firm in fighting any ‘large-scale infastructure’ that might impact the county – especially the Lincolnshire Wolds, an area of outstanding beauty, and the tourism it attracts.
+However, Lincolnshire County Council, local MPs and campaign groups have stood firm in fighting any ‘large-scale infastructure’ that might impact especially the Lincolnshire Wolds, an area of outstanding beauty, and the tourism it attracts.

 Refinements to the proposals since the non-statutory consultation include: